Although succulents are resistant to extreme conditions, not all of them can survive throughout different season cycles.

 Succulents that cover the ground are also tolerant of heat and therefore can survive the high-temperature climate.

 This is because, unlike the container or pot, the natural ground retains the coolness in the soil keeping the succulents safe from sunburn.

 But if you have baby succulents or the newly planted succulents, make sure to provide them shade.

 This is because baby succulents don’t have well-established roots to keep them alive when exposed to direct sunlight.

-So the key to making them grow healthily is to protect them from heat or extremely cold weather.
+So the key to making them grow healthily is to protect them from heat or extreme cold weather.